openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/how_to_train/detection.rst

 ======================

 This tutorial reveals end-to-end solution from installation to model export and optimization for object detection task on a specific example.

+To learn more about Object Detection task, refer to :doc:`../../../explanation/algorithms/object_detection/object_detection`.

 On this page, we show how to train, validate, export and optimize ATSS model on WGISD public dataset.

 To have a specific example in this tutorial, all commands will be run on the ATSS model.
 It's a medium model, that achieves relatively high accuracy while keeping the inference fast.